 Weaning is also not about ‘getting your baby to sleep through the night’.
 Yes, some babies are more hungry than others but food or juice (sigh, yes I read this in a group recently.
 No the baby juice in the baby food aisle will not fill your baby up more than milk does) is not necessarily the answer especially if they are still very, very young.
 Up their milk intake, speak to your HV and also take into account that growth spurts happen, with a big one around 12 weeks, but they do pass and that appetite does become satisfied again.
 Weaning is simply about moving on to food once your baby is ready.

-But as I say, just follow your baby’s cues and work your way through that minefield the best way you know how.
+But most importantly, just follow your baby’s cues and work your way through that minefield the best way you know how.

 Pin for later: